Trump aide Boris Epshteyn leaving White House, officials say

 Epshteyn, who was a campaign surrogate himself, declined to comment when contacted by phone.

-Epshteyn served as an adviser during the campaign and was offered the surrogate director job after campaign surrogate chief Bryan Lanza decided to take a position in the private sector rather than join the administration.
 Epshteyn was also director of communications for Trump's Presidential Inaugural Committee.

-Epshteyn gained a reputation in recent months for his testy demeanor and gruff personality in his dealings with national TV news networks.
+He gained a reputation in recent months for his testy demeanor and gruff personality in his dealings with national TV news networks.